mighty-gerbils/gerbil/README.md

 # Epilogue

-Gerbil had been my (vyzo) private Scheme for many years, evolved out of a set of common macros that i used across different implementations and eventually a full-blown PLT macro language.
-As such I have had multiple backends that supported the Gerbil dialect, but I have elected to base the canonical version of Gerbil on Gambit.
+Gerbil had been vyzo's private Scheme for many years, evolved out of a set of common macros that were used across different implementations and eventually a full-blown PLT macro language for actor oriented distributed programming.
+As such, there have been multiple backends that supported the evolution of the Gerbil dialect, but vyzo elected to base the canonical version of Gerbil on Gambit because it is the most portable, performant and low-level Scheme kernel available.

-At the prompting of some friends (they know who they are), who had seen private versions of Gerbil, I decided to release it in public with a clean bootstrap version that bootstraps on gambit with a precompiled version of the macro system and compiler.
-That means that the system is entirely self-hosted.
+At the prompting of some friends (they know who they are), who had seen private versions of Gerbil, vyzo decided to release it in public with a clean source-based bootstrap version that bootstraps on gambit with a precompiled version of the macro system and compiler.
+That means that the system could be (and now is) entirely self-hosted.

 Gerbil is under continuous use and development.
 The core language has been stable for a while, but we are busy porting